erikg713/palace-of-goods/README.md

 Getting Started

-Follow these steps to set up the Palace of Goods project on your local machine.

 Prerequisites

-Python 3.8+
+Ensure you have the following installed on your system:

-Node.js 16+ and npm/yarn
+Node.js (16+) & npm/yarn

 PostgreSQL

-Docker (Optional)
+Docker (Optional for deployment)